WyattBlue/auto-editor/resources/docs.md

   -h, --help            show this help message and exit

 Basic Options:
-  input                 the path to the file(s), folder, or url you want edited.
+  input                 the path to the file(s), folder, or url you want
+                        edited.
+  --frame_margin 6, -m 6
-  --frame_margin , -m   set how many "silent" frames of on either side of "loud" sections be included.
+                        set how many "silent" frames of on either side of "loud" sections be included.
-  --silent_threshold , -t
+  --silent_threshold 0.04, -t 0.04
                         set the volume that frames audio needs to surpass to be "loud".
-(0-1) --video_speed , --sounded_speed , -v
+(0-1) --video_speed 1, --sounded_speed 1, -v 1
                         set the speed that "loud" sections should be played at.
+  --silent_speed 99999, -s 99999
-  --silent_speed , -s   set the speed that "silent" sections should be played at.
+                        set the speed that "silent" sections should be played at.
   --output_file [ [ ...]], -o [ [ ...]]
                         set the name(s) of the new output.

 Advanced Options:
   --no_open             do not open the file after editing is done.
-  --min_clip_length , -mclip
+  --min_clip_length 3, -mclip 3
                         set the minimum length a clip can be.
 If a clip is too short, cut it.
-  --min_cut_length , -mcut
+  --min_cut_length 6, -mcut 6
                         set the minimum length a cut can be.
 If a cut is too short, don't cut --combine_files       combine all input files into one before editing.
-  --video_codec , -vcodec
-                        (for exporting video only) set the video codec for the output file.

-Audio Options:
-  --sample_rate , -r    set the sample rate of the input and output videos.
-  --audio_bitrate       set the number of bits per second for audio.
+  --preview             show stats on how the input will be cut.

 Cutting Options:
   --cut_by_this_audio , -ca
                         base cuts by this audio file instead of the video's audio.
-  --cut_by_this_track , -ct
+  --cut_by_this_track 0, -ct 0
                         base cuts by a different audio track in the video.
   --cut_by_all_tracks, -cat
                         combine all audio tracks into one before basing cuts.
   --keep_tracks_seperate
                         don't combine audio tracks when exporting.

 Developer/Debugging Options:
-  --my_ffmpeg           use your ffmpeg and other binaries instead of the ones packaged.
+  --my_ffmpeg           use your ffmpeg and other binaries instead of the
+                        ones packaged.
   --version             show which auto-editor you have.
   --debug, --verbose    show helpful debugging values.

 Export Options:
-  --preview             show stats on how the input will be cut.
+  --export_as_audio, -exa
+                        export as a WAV audio file.
   --export_to_premiere, -exp
                         export as an XML file for Adobe Premiere Pro instead of outputting a media file.
   --export_to_resolve, -exr
                         export as an XML file for DaVinci Resolve instead of outputting a media file.

+Size Options:
+  --video_bitrate 250k, -vb 250k
+                        set the number of bits per second for video.
+  --audio_bitrate 160k, -ab 160k
+                        set the number of bits per second for audio.
+  --sample_rate 48000, -r 48000
+                        set the sample rate of the input and output videos.
+  --video_codec copy, -vcodec copy
+                        set the video codec for the output file.

 Deprecated Options:
-  --clear_cache         delete the cache folder and all its contents.
-  --hardware_accel      set the hardware used for gpu acceleration.
+  --hardware_accel
 ```